alancrawford/alancrawford.github.io/_pages/Research.md

 ## Working Papers

-#### [Approximating demand dynamics in storable good industries](../assets/workingpapers/CrawfordAR (2021) Approximating Demand Dynamics for Storable goods.pdf)

-This paper develops a new approach that combines firm margins, market-level industry data and a static demand model to construct sets containing unbiased estimates of long-run price elasticities for storable good industries.
-It obviates the need to solve the consumer's value function and can be completed within a policy-making timeframe.
-This methodology allows for the effect of contemporaneous and inter-temporal substitution on pricing incentives to be measured by dynamic diversion ratios.
-Together with the margins, these are key inputs into a new price pressure test for mergers in industries with dynamic demand.
-This framework is applied to the UK laundry detergent industry from 2002 to 2012.
-I conduct two policy experiments that show how estimated sets of bias-corrected price elasticities and diversion ratios can be used to avoid misguided policy-decisions.
-In both cases demonstrating the efficacy of set-valued policy tools.
+**[Estimating dynamic diversion ratios in storable good industries](../assets/workingpapers/CrawfordAR (2023) Estimating dynamic diversion ratios in storable good industries.pdf)**

+[Online Appendix](../assets/workingpapers/CrawfordAR (2023) Estimating dynamic diversion ratios in storable good industries - Online Appdx.pdf)

+This article estimates value-based dynamic diversion ratios capturing the influence of both contemporaneous and inter-temporal substitution on forward-looking storable goods firms' pricing incentives.
+They are key inputs in a new dynamic upwards price pressure test, dGUPPI.
+The estimation procedure obviates the need to estimate consumers' dynamic demand function and is computable within a policy-making timeframe.
+To illustrate its practical use to policymakers, it is applied to the UK laundry detergent industry from 2002 to 2012.
+Estimated bounds on the dynamic diverted value ratios calculate set-valued dGUPPI to assess the likelihood that anticompetitive effects arise in a hypothetical brand acquisition.

+**High dimensional high frequency retail price dynamics: accounting for missing prices and quantities** joint with Lars Nesheim

+We use scanner data to study the dynamics of prices and quantities in a high dimensional setting.
+In this setting, there are large missing data problems due to sample selection.
+We develop a method to solve these missing data problems.
+Our solution is to develop a “low rank” factor model to capture the dynamics.
+We assume that the dynamics of high dimensional prices and consumer demand are jointly driven by a common set of low-dimensional factors.
+These factors evolve according to a simple autoregressive model.
+In addition, we model the price process using a switching model with switching between a “regular price” process and a “sale price” process.
+We then analyse the implications for price index calculation and for demand estimation.

-#### High-dimensional inventories and consumer dynamics: demand estimation for fast moving consumer goods
+**High-dimensional inventories and consumer dynamics: demand estimation for fast moving consumer goods**

 _New version coming soon_